maxtheman/demo-htmx-nodejs/readme.md

 5. Consider relying on an external auth provider.
    - This definitely saves you time when integrating with Google Auth, etc. Auth0 is a popular choice
       - https://auth0.com/docs/quickstart/webapp/express/interactive
+      - This was super easy to setup and worked well.
    - If you're in a B2B setting, integrate WorkOS or Auth0 to get SSO for free, practically.
    - Otherwise, use SHA-256 and a secret to store passwords.
 6. You might not need React.